manzilzaheer/CoverTree/README.md

 Under active development

+### New: Python wrappers added
+Just use `python setup.py install` and then in python you can `import covertree`.
+The python API details are provided in `API.pdf`.
+ If you do not have root priveledges, install with `python setup.py install --user` and make sure to have the folder in path.
 ## Organisation
 1. All codes are under `src` within respective folder
 2. Dependencies are provided under `lib` folder